johnroper100/Tonalite/docs/sequences/steps/README.md

 ### Remove

 Remove this step from the sequence.
 You will be prompted to make sure that you want to do this.

+### Update

+Update this step to use the current values of the show's fixture parameters.